Find Affordable College Courses

 $42,898 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of New Haven.
-The school came in at #4 on this year’s Best Value Electrical Engineering Schools in the New England Region list.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.
+You’ll be in good company if you decide to attend University of New Haven.
+It ranked #4 on our 2023 Best Value Electrical Engineering Schools in the New England Region list.
+Located in the large suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.

-University of New Haven undergraduate students pay an average of $42,898 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at University of New Haven are $42,898 per year.
 While working on their degree, EE majors at University of New Haven accumulate an average of around $27,000 in student debt.

-Read full report on Electrical Engineering at University of New Haven
+Full Electrical Engineering at University of New Haven Report

 #5